 Skip to main content

-An AI Agent is an intelligent system that uses a Large Language Model (LLM) as its "brain" to make decisions and control the flow of an application.
+An AI Agent is an intelligent system that uses a Large Language Model (LLM) as its "brain" to make decisions and control application flow.
 Unlike traditional chatbots that simply respond to queries, agents are proactive systems that can:

 • Plan multi-step approaches to solve complex problems